athyfr/python-tk-calculator-project/devlog.md

 32. Decided to find an example in video form for learning Gaussian elimination;
     the textbook isn't doing it for me.
 Decided to watch [this one](https://www.youtube.com/watch?v=2j5Ic2V7wq4) next time; class is ending now.

+33. REFLECTION

+34. (at home) worked on getting NixOS development environment working.

+35. Worked on module loader and begun tree traversal function.